 It is quite a straightforward process to incorporate your Connecticut Corporation.
 The article below will explain everything you know need to know about incorporating in the state of Connecticut.
 SunDoc can help you with all of your Connecticut incorporation needs.
 If you would like us to handle all or a part of the paperwork on your behalf, we offer these services.

 It is not necessary to have an attorney on your side when filing incorporation paperwork.
 On the other hand, having tax or accounting specialist on your side for related matters can be useful.
 Remember that this article cannot be construed in anyway as tax, accounting, or legal advice.
 Always speak with a professional in order to obtain specific advice about your corporation’s situation.

 There are several things you’ll need to prepare before creating your corporation.
 The main thing you’ll need to do is file your articles of incorporation with the Connecticut SOS (Secretary of State).
-There is a fee of $130 for this process.
+There is a fee for this process.